dkharazi/clv/README.md

 However, this doesn't solve their problem with retaining high-value customers and only puts off confronting this ongoing retention issue.
 Since 2019, Wayfair has [admitted to growing too fast in the past](https://www.bostonglobe.com/2020/02/28/business/wayfair-stock-takes-another-hit-amid-sales-slowdown/) and has carried out large-scale layoffs, while [raising increasing amounts of debt](https://chainstoreage.com/analysis-wayfair-has-failed-turn-over-new-leaf-net-loss-continues-rise) to fund their operating losses.
 For every growing company, acquisition must reach a peak and level off at some point.
 When that time comes, these companies must rely on its base of repeat buyers (or high-value customers) make decreases in acquisition seem unnoticeable.

-For most successful companies, there's enough of an established base of ongoing, repeat buyers after acquisitions level off.
-As an example, Amazon acquired and developed enough of their buyers to be high-value and repeat buyers, so slight decreases in their customer acquisition didn't impact their revenue.
+For most successful companies, there's enough of an established base of ongoing repeat-buyers after acquisitions level off.
+As an example, Amazon acquired and developed enough of their buyers to be high-value and repeat buyers, so slight decreases in their customer acquisition (after their peak) didn't impact their revenue.

 For a deeper understanding of the forecasts and underlying CLVs at Wayfair, refer to [McCarthy and Fader's paper](https://deliverypdf.ssrn.com/delivery.php?ID=217116104122089025069125121097076103121046070053091056099116021109091027113116024081057056103059050003021087120021001116093091000085032086058068011118113065000099106025080050118126124103092083099108005018031018083106115029070123004010092120067092069115&EXT=pdf&INDEX=TRUE).
 Refer to [these slides from Roberto Medri](http://cdn.oreillystatic.com/en/assets/1/event/85/Case%20Study_%20What_s%20a%20Customer%20Worth_%20Presentation.pdf) for a deeper, high-level explanation about customer lifetime value.
 For a lower-level understanding of CLV models and how they're built, refer to [this talk at Wharton by Peter Fader](https://www.youtube.com/watch?v=guj2gVEEx4s&ab_channel=FirstMarkCapital).
 Or, refer to [this talk at Google by Peter Fader](https://www.youtube.com/watch?v=0iLQCNYdNb4&ab_channel=TalksatGoogle) for illustrations of how we can target and apply separate customer targeting tactics on different CLV segments of customers.